plenteum/wallet-service-ha/README.md

 ### wallet.write(text)

-If you really must write text to the actual walletd console, you can do so with this method.
+If you really must write text to the actual wallet-service console, you can do so with this method.
 You'll need to parse the output of the *data* event as defined below.

 ```javascript
 wallet.write('help')